jiming-chen/jiming-chen.github.io/content/courses/cs4670/lecture03.md

 ## Convolution

-The below filter for a pixel if the pixels to the bottom left are dark and the pixels to the top right are light, so it detects edges.
+The below filter for a pixel if the pixels to the bottom left are light and the pixels to the top right are dark, so it detects edges.

 {{< newimgref src="/courses/cs4670/lecture03/edge.png" alt="Edge filter" width="80%" >}}
 <figcaption>Fig. 1.
 An edge-detecting filter.</figcaption>